gabriela-framework/gabriela/docs/README.md

 ___
 **On custom arguments**
->Custom arguments are resolved as a key/value pair where the key is the name of the argument and the value is its value .
+>Custom arguments are resolved as a key/value pair where the key is the name of the argument and the value is its value.
 In our example, the key value pair is *user* -> *user*.
 You can also inject anything you want in it

 ````javascript
 this.mediator.emit('onSomeEvent', {